 Once the above is done, a relevant management plan can be put in place and treatment can commence.

 Firstly, the Chiropractors will assess your pet by palpation of their spine, limbs and body.
-This palpation is aimed at finding areas of your pet’s body that demonstrate high tension, weakness or lack of movement.
-Animal Chiropractic techniques are extremely gentle, much more gentle then regular traditional Chiropractic care of adults.
-This gentle mobilisation is administered via special mechanical impulse instruments to return normal movement to the spine and limbs, therefore relaxing muscle tension.
-As well as gentle mobilisation, our Chiropractors are also trained in a range of massage and tissue releasing techniques, acupuncture and exercises which may specifically benefit your pet if needed.
+This palpation is aimed at finding areas of your pet’s body that demonstrate tension, weakness or lack of movement.
+In general, animal Chiropractic techniques are more gentle then regular traditional Chiropractic care of human adults.
+This gentle mobilisation can be administered via special mechanical impulse instruments to return normal movement to the spine and limbs, therefore relaxing muscle tension.
+As well as gentle mobilisation, our Chiropractors are also trained in a range of massage, soft-tissue techniques and exercises which may specifically benefit your pet if needed.

 1. How can a Chiropractor help my pet?